 Hot Springs, Arkansas is the oldest area currently in the National Park System - 40 years older than Yellowstone National Park.
-Hot Springs Reservation was established by Congress April 20, 1832, rotecting the hot springs flowing out of the western slope of Hot Springs Mountain.
-The 47 springs flow from the southwestern slope of the Mountain, at a temperature of 143 F.
+Originally the Hot Springs Reservation it was established by Congress April 20, 1832, protecting the 47 hot springs flowing out of the western slope of Hot Springs Mountain at a temperature of 143 F.

 Hot Springs Reservation became Hot Springs National Park by a Congressional name change on March 4, 1921.
 The main attraction has always been the hot spring water and baths.
 Of the 8 bathhouses on Bathhouse Row, only the Buckstaff Bathhouse remains open for the traditional baths.
 The former Fordyce Bathhouse has been restored as the park Visitor Center/Museum and is open for touring.